 You can add the following modules:

-- No proof of copyright (30 Credits) – Enables the use of the image without the otherwise necessary proof of copyright (Artist / Photocase).
+- No proof of copyright ($90 or 30 Credits) – Enables the use of the image without the otherwise necessary proof of copyright (Artist / Photocase).

-- Merchandise and templates (100 Credits) – Allows the use of the photo in templates and as merchandise for resales, such as posters, mugs or T-shirts.
+- Merchandise and templates ($300 or 100 Credits) – Allows the use of the photo in templates and as merchandise for resales, such as posters, mugs or T-shirts.

 To make sure you’re not breaking any laws, make sure you always read licensing terms carefully.
 If you’re still not 100% sure, you can ask me, or the Photocase support.